In 'Maid,' A Single Mother Finds 'No Way' To Make It On Minimum Wage

 On going back to school to study writing

 I decided to do the paralegal program, because I felt like I needed a job that would make me a contributing member of society and that I would have health insurance and the ability to hopefully pay for housing and child care and food all on my own.
 Writers are not notoriously a well-paid bunch, so I didn't think that that was really an option for me.
-But then once [I] ... started going to University of Montana, which was my original plan ...
+But then once [I] ... started going to the University of Montana, which was my original plan ...
 I felt like if I went for the office job or I went for a job I wasn't totally happy with and then I wouldn't be a happy mother — and I wanted to pursue something that I had wanted to do since I was 10 years old.
 I felt like if I could possibly do that, then it would show Mia that she could do the same.

 Sam Briger and Thea Chaloner produced and edited the audio of this interview.
 Bridget Bentz, Molly Seavy-Nesper and Meghan Sullivan adapted it for the Web.